 Rolling is a natural behavior for horses and contributes to their well-being in several ways.

-It helps them get relief from irritating bugs, aids in shedding out their coat and even allows them to stretch out their back muscles.
+It helps them get relief from pesky flies & irritating bugs, aids in shedding out their coat and even allows them to stretch out their back muscles.

-However, excessive rolling could indicate discomfort, such as colic, a common and potentially dangerous digestive disorder in horses.
+However, if something seems wrong—such as your horse rolling excessively, appearing stuck, or showing signs of distress—this could indicate discomfort or a health issue like colic, which is a common and potentially dangerous digestive disorder in horses.

 Therefore, while rolling is generally safe and beneficial, it is important to observe and understand the frequency and context of this behavior to ensure your horse’s health and welfare.